interlink-hq/interlink-helm-chart/README.md

 ## F.A.Q.

-- Conditions for chart to be ready:
+- Conditions for chart to be ready: all the components should be online, remote ones included.